gi-no/blog_mean_stack/article3.en.md

 Updating functions call "PUT /api/questions/:id" and "PUT /api/questions/:id/answers/:id" API.

 Also, implement "isOwner()" function which checks whether the user of question or answer matches current login user or not.
 We can use "Auth.isLoggedIn()" to check whether the user is logged in or not, and "Auth.getCurrentUser()._id" to get current login user ID.
 To user "$location" and "Auth" modules, add "$location" and "Auth" parameter to the controller function.
-AngularJS assign the services to the parameters from the parameter names, automcatically.
+AngularJS assign the services to the parameters from the parameter names, automatically.

 client/app/questionsShow/questionsShow.controller.js